Jon Radtke’s worked a corporate job at

 Through their local efforts in North America, Radtke’s team has supported the company’s global goal to replenish water back to nature and communities in an amount equal to that used in its finished beverages.

-Not only has the company replenished an estimated 133% of this water, but it surpassed its intended water neutrality milestone five years earlier than expected, meaning more available water for communities to use.
+Not only has the company replenished an estimated 133% of this water, working with many reputable independent partners and using accepted scientific methods, but it surpassed its intended water neutrality milestone five years earlier than expected, meaning more available water for communities to use.

 “It’s not only rewarding to see the difference we are making in the watersheds,” Radtke says, “but it’s rewarding to see the difference we are making in people’s lives.”